armno/angular2-ts-101/readme.md

 - I was stuck for about 2 minutes just because I forgot to import `For` and to declare it in `directives` config object.
 - We can use the same template with ES5 version.
 Nothing will break.
 - I learned TypeScript and ES6 class definition from this chapter.
 - I can remove `todos: Array<string>` and everything still works.
 Not sure if this line is ES6 or TypeScript though.
+(I think it's TypeScript)

 ## 4. Component